3 tips to improve your writing by studying Elena Ferrante’s storytelling.

 The tip regarding sensory details:

-Use sensory details in your writing: the words of sight, sound, smell, touch, and taste will make your prose more vivid.
+- Use sensory details in your writing to connect the readers with your protagonist.
+The words of sight, sound, smell, touch, and taste will make your writing more colorful.

-Ferrante recounts incidents by mixing action with dialogue, reported speech, and her own internal monologue – who said what and what she thought of it, all in one sentence:
+Ferrante is able to mix action with dialogue, reported speech, and her own internal monologue all in a few sentences:

 The style is simple with great attention to detail.

 Still, you cannot but flip through pages always wanting more because Elena Ferrante also often uses cliffhangers.
 According to Oxford Dictionaries, a cliffhanger is

 “ A dramatic and exciting ending to an episode of a serial, leaving the audience in suspense and anxious not to miss the next episode.”

 There are different types of cliffhangers, and Ferrante uses plenty of them: